beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Planned release date: mid September 2013

-The focus of Beaker 0.15 will be a revised access policy model that makes it easier to configure consistent access rules for large numbers of systems.
+The focus of Beaker 0.15 will be :ref:`proposal-access-policies`.

 Just as the enhanced user group model allowed groups to assume shared management of jobs, the new access policy model will allow groups to